Dsspinetti/Spinetti_Dominick_Capstone_CaseStudy/README.md

  - The second challenge that arose was the issue with the spring security.
 The original page with default user, admin, and super-admin gave no difficulty but implementing user registration added a few difficult hurdles to overcome due to changes needing to be made to the UserService and UserServiceImpl.
  - Had a lot of trouble adding functionality for adding a new question to the FAQ database and having it display on the FAQ page.
 (The solution was very simple...I had the model.addAttribute in the wrong mapping)
  - Not sure which method of taking an uploaded photo from a user and storing it into the database will work best.

+## Future Implementations

+ - Add more user interaction with the course strategy page, so they can suggest changes
+ - Make the hole image on the course page so that the user can test different yardages.